 Action: Set the agenda for your AGM by the 31st October 2021

 Once you’ve sorted your AGM’s location and business, you need to invite members to attend!

-You need to make sure that every member is notified, so we’d recommend sending an email to people you can contact that way and a letter to the rest.
+You need to make sure that every member is notified, so we’d recommend sending an email to people you can contact that way (via your party-approved email tool, either Nationbuilder, Prater Raines or Mailchimp) and a letter to the rest.

 If you are using the Model Local Party Constitutions, this is permitted.
 If you have modified your constitution to require something else, then you need to do that, but we’d recommend updating your constitution, as mostly over email is much more affordable!